SendingA/SendingA.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - mmwave Sensing
-  - mmwave Security
+  - mmWave Sensing and Security
-  - Signal Processing
-  - UWB Localization
+  - UWB-based Localization
+  - Security in Autonoumous Driving
-  - Artificial Intelligence
+  - Physical AI

 # Education to show in About widget
 education: